14 Magical Holiday Activities in Central Massachusetts

 Happy holidays!

 As you can see, there are tons of festive events and activities that you can do this season leading up to Christmas.
-And of course, if you get burnt out of going to events, you can always defer to our Christmas movie bucket list for fun flicks to watch in the comfort of your own home.
+And of course, if you get burnt out of going to events, you can always defer to our Christmas movie bucket list for fun flicks to watch in the comfort of your own home, or our Christmas scavenger hunt to do around your own neighborhood.

 If you have any other events that you love, don’t hesitate to share them in the comments below.